iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - **Selected for Sprint**
   The Product Owner and team have agreed to include the item in the next sprint based on priority and capacity.

+An item should enter **Selected for Sprint** only after it is **Ready (DoR passed)**.
+The only exception is true urgent work (for example, a production incident or a critical security fix), which is handled using the mid-sprint swap rule.

 **Flow rule (the key discipline)**
 An item cannot move into **Ready (DoR passed)** unless it meets the DoR checklist (outcome, testable acceptance criteria, dependencies, constraints, and estimate readiness).